 Country of origin: United Kingdom

-BMQ random cropped sandstone is an exceptional quality natural stone.
-It is relatively thin and naturally flat-bedded, and as such is popular with stone masons, builders and architects because it is easy to work with and delivers a great finish for house building and random stone walling.
-As well as the cropped finish, BMQ sandstone is also available as random tumbled building stone for a softer, weathered appearance.
+Our BMQ random cropped sandstone is an exceptional quality natural stone.
+It is relatively thin and naturally flat-bedded and as such is popular with stone masons, builders and architects because it is easy to work with.
+This delivers a great finish for house building and random stone walling.
+As well as the cropped finish we have the random tumbled building stone for a softer, weathered appearance.

 With the stone pieces being naturally long and flat, BMQ random building stone is frequently specified for dry stone walling.

-The sandstone we lift from our Herefordshire quarry has very beautiful natural colouring in tones of green, grey and warm brown.
+The sandstone we lift from our Herefordshire quarry has very beautiful natural colouring in tones of green, grey and brown.
 It has been used in throughout Herefordshire for centuries.
-As such, the stone is an ideal match for restoration and renovation work on existing buildings, and for new builds where it is important to retain historic character.
+As such, the stone is an ideal match for restoration and renovation work on existing buildings.
+This is also perfect for new builds where it is important to retain historic character.

 What is random building stone?

 Random building stone is cropped to 100mm – 150mm (4 -6 inch) bed width as standard, providing at least one usable face per piece. (‘Bed width’ is the width of your footing).
 Heights and lengths are naturally random, hence its name – although you might also hear it called facing stone, random cropped building stone or random rubble in the trade.

 One bulk bag of random building stone cropped to the standard 100mm – 150mm (4 – 6 inch) bed width will provide enough material for 3 to 3.5 square metres of facing stone.
 A wastage allowance of 10% should always be calculated into your figures when ordering.